sabrinasadik/www_threefold.io/www.threefold.io/content/home/why.md

 #### Currency

-Digital Decentralized Currency (Tokens) to free the system from restrictions of the existing (digital) currency systems (fast, green, scalable)
+Digital decentralized currency (Tokens) to free the system from restrictions of the existing (digital) currency systems

 #### Management

 System Management bots manage the grid without human intervention.

+####Security

-Security: Our own blockchain secures the bots to make sure that they can safely work together (communication)
+Our own blockchain secures the bots to make sure that they can safely work together